sideshowcoder/canned/README.md

 ### 0.3.5
 * support for custom HTTP headers in responses
-* fix for matching multiple paramters in response #73 thanks [xdemocle](https://github.com/xdemocle)
+* fix for matching multiple parameters in response #73 thanks [xdemocle](https://github.com/xdemocle)
 * fix any wildcard in the middle of the path #66 thanks [msurdi](https://github.com/msurdi)

 ### 0.3.4
-* update depedencies and dev-dependencies
+* update dependencies and dev-dependencies
 * wildcard parameters thanks to [msurdi](https://github.com/msurdi) see https://github.com/sideshowcoder/canned/pull/64